 Freeths - the firm has currently paused recruitment, but is regularly reviewing the situation.

-Herbert Smith Freehills - offering incoming 2020 trainees compensation to defer the start of their training contract by six months.
+Herbert Smith Freehills - offered incoming 2020 trainees compensation to defer the start of their training contract by six months.

-HFW - offering incoming 2020 trainees compensation to defer the start of their training contract until April 2021.
+HFW - offered incoming 2020 trainees compensation to defer the start of their training contract until April 2021.

 Irwin Mitchell - delayed training contracts due to start in 2020.
 They will now begin in February 2021.
 The firm intends that future recruitment will not be affected.

 Orrick - 2022 training contract assessments deferred until early 2021.
 Applications closed 29 May 2020.

 Russell-Cooke - graduate recruitment has been paused and the firm is not taking applications at this time.

 VWV - the firm has currently paused recruitment, but is "positive that our recruitment and growth plans will be back on the agenda before long."

 Watson Farley & Williams - paused direct applications for 2022 training contracts.
 Updates will follow later in 2020.

 Womble Bond Dickinson - current trainees will complete a fifth seat.
 Training contracts due to start in 2020 will be deferred until March 2021 at the latest.